CARs – The BEST Simple Daily Mobility Practice

 And of course we have a daily movement practice to support our changes and increase our capacity.
 We’ve both found that the transition has triggered a few aches and pains, so we each work on our own stuff.
 But there’s one thing we both do every day, and it’s called CARs.
 Controlled Articular Rotations.
 CARs.
 Here’s the deal.

-I discovered CARs at Christmas.
-In fact, they were my Christmas present to myself – I bought a membership in Clayton’s awesome mobility membership program and we started doing them every day.
+I discovered CARs at Christmas, 2018.
+In fact, they were my Christmas present to myself – I bought a membership in an online mobility membership program and we started doing them every day.
 Every.
 Damn.
 Day.
 Ok, we’ve probably missed a few, but no more than 3-4, since CHRISTMAS.

 And basically we feel in love.
 Daily CARs are our meditation practice.
 They’re a mind blowing body reconnection practice.
 And they have made all kinds of improvements in those little nagging aches and pains we all have.

 CARs are so good that I made us leave Mexico a month early so I could get certified to teach them.
-We went to Phoenix on March 23-24 for the certification and boom!
-I am now and Functional Range Conditioning Mobility Specialist.
-Because there’s a lot more than CARs in store here but today I just want to focus on them.
+We went to Phoenix in March 2018 for the certification and boom!
+I’ve been a Functional Range Conditioning Mobility Specialist ever since and have never looked back.
+There’s a lot more than CARs in store here but today I just want to focus on them.
 What they are, why they’re amazing, and of course, I’ve got one of my favourite CARs for you to try.

 What Are Controlled Articular Rotations aka CARs?